-There is a range of factors that affect the availability of water including climate, geology, pollution of supply, over-abstraction, limited infrastructure and poverty.
+A range of factors affect water availability, including climate, geology, pollution of supply, over-abstraction, limited infrastructure and poverty.

 How does climate affect water availability?

 Countries experiencing high levels of rainfall usually have a water surplus.
-However, the ability to store fresh water, either underground in aquifers or in lakes and reservoirs, before being transported is incredibly important.
-Some regions that experience high rainfall but may not be able to store it or it may not fall in areas where there is high demand for water.
+However, the ability to store fresh water, either underground in aquifers or lakes and reservoirs, before being transported is incredibly important.
+Some regions experiencing high rainfall may not be able to store it, or it may not fall in areas with a high demand for water.
 Areas of low rainfall are likely to experience water stress.

 How does geology affect water availability?

-Geology or the type of bedrock in an area has a considerable influence on the availability of water.
+Geology, or the type of bedrock in an area, considerably influences water availability.
 Under certain geological conditions, aquifers can form.
 An aquifer is a large underground storage space for water.
-In many parts of the world, such as the Middle East and the UK aquifers are very important sources of fresh water.
-Aquifers can have high permeability, so water can flow easily in this layer.
+In many parts of the world, such as the Middle East and the UK, aquifers are very important freshwater sources.
+Aquifers can have high permeability so water can flow easily in this layer.
 There is always a barrier below an aquifer that will not let water pass through to lower layers.

 How does the pollution of supply affect water availability?